MBA - Accounting Concentration

 Courses offered through the undergraduate College of Business and the College of Arts & Sciences.

 Prerequisite courses must be completed prior to or concurrently with foundation courses.
-The exception is prior to enrolling in ACCT2021 Intermediate Accounting I, when students must have completed FISV5000 Corporate Financial Accounting or ACCT1210 Financial Accounting.
+The exception is prior to enrolling in ACCT 2210 Intermediate Accounting Theory and Practice I, when students must have completed FISV5000 Corporate Financial Accounting or ACCT1210 Financial Accounting.

 Prior to enrolling in LAW3010, Business Law for Accountants, students must have completed LAW2001 The Legal Environment of Business I.